T-Shirts!

 Life Changed.
 When Russ lost his job, he broke the news with the joke that he’d have plenty of time to work on the video project.
 In truth, the newfound freedom could be a potential stroke of serendipity that would make everything work out for the best, and things may still work out that way, they just haven’t yet.

 The job loss blindsided Russ, and we needed to reassess personal threats and potentials to see how much actual freedom we had for the project in stress mode.
 We went in a few directions all at once without knowing what to prioritize.
 It doesn’t help that I’m so overdue to be earning something myself.
-Ongoing family obligations, the pandemic and the project have tacked years on to what would have otherwise been a short time away from paid work for me.
+Ongoing family obligations, the pandemic and the project have tacked years on to what would have otherwise been a short break from paid work for me.
 I don’t have any regrets about choosing family, or pursuing the project, but the financial downside to those choices has been life changing.

 As much as I need focus, direction, progress and movement right now, Russ has needed time.
 It’s just a really good thing that we love each other because we’re not in the same place and it feels like love is all we have right now.
 We keep recommitting to the project, but the challenge is how to get there from here without having epic failure rock our world even more.